Loading...

 What impact could this technology have on the shipping industry?

-Seabound’s modular system can capture up to 95% of CO₂ and 98% of sulfur emissions, offering an immediate method for shipping companies to reduce pollution without waiting for alternative fuels.
+Seabound’s modular system can capture up to 95% of CO₂ and 98% of sulfur emissions, offering shipping companies an immediate way to reduce pollution without waiting for alternative fuels.

 Designed to retrofit existing vessels, this innovation promises rapid deployment across fleets globally, helping curb the sector’s 3% share of global emissions.